SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

   This guarantee is discussed in "Automatic Reference Counting".

-One aspect of memory safety that has not yet been covered is that memory that contains shared mutable state must not be accessed at the same time.
+One aspect of memory safety that has not yet been covered is that memory that contains shared mutable state must not have conflicting accesses.
-This guarantee is called :newterm:`exclusive access`.
+This guarantee is called :newterm:`exclusive access`, and is discussed in the rest of this chapter.

 Characteristics of Memory Access
 -------------------------------

 ..
 XXX Convert listings in this section to test code.

+..
+Define "conflicting" access to memory.

 There are three characteristics of memory access that are relevant to the discussion of exclusive access: